johnny353535/yoi/docs/_pages/elements/countdown.md

 ---

 # Countdown

-Use this element to create a countdown to a future date less than a year ahead.
-The countdown is rendered as a lcd-style clock, yet fully accessible via screen readers.
+<p class="intro">Use this element to create a countdown to a future date less than a year ahead.
+The countdown is rendered as a lcd-style clock, yet fully accessible via screen readers.</p>

 | Styles         | [countdown.less]({{ pathToSourceFile }}assets/less/elements/countdown.less) |
 | Script         | [countdown.js]({{ pathToSourceFile }}assets/js/elements/countdown.js)       |